DoctorMcKay/node-tf2/README.md

 # Properties

-There are a few useful read-only properties available to you.
+There are a few useful properties available to you.
+All properties are read-only unless specified otherwise.

+### dataDirectory

+If defined, data will be saved to this directory.
+Currently, the only saved data is the item schema, which will be loaded if present on connect.

+You can change this to your desired value (or `null` to disable the feature entirely) before you first attempt to connect.

+Defaults to a platform-specific path:

+- On Windows, this is `%localappdata%\doctormckay\node-tf2`
+- On Mac, this is `~/Library/Application Support/node-tf2`
+- On Linux, this is `$XDG_DATA_HOME/node-tf2`, or `~/.local/share/node-tf2` if `$XDG_DATA_HOME` isn't defined or is empty

 ### haveGCSession